zhixuanli/segmentation-paper-reading-notes/paper-reading-notes/16-OANet.md

 At the merging period, without the context information between the stuff and thing, the merge process will face the challenge of **overlapping relationships** between instances and stuff.

 ### 2. [Contribution / Method] What's new in this paper? / How does this paper solve the above problems?
++ We incorporate the instance segmentation and stuff segmentation **into one network**, which shares the backbone features but applies different head branches for the two tasks.
++ To solve the problem of overlapping relationship between object instances, we introduce a new algorithm called **Spatial Ranking Module**.
+This module learns the ranking score and offers an ordering accordance for instances.

 ### 3. Details about the experiment